Jan.E.Man: Plot

 Just as Ittichan's older daughter Saramma, a nun, somehow convinces Monichan to give his father the last kiss at midnight, Joymon sets off fireworks celebrating his birthday which causes anger in the grieving house.
-Sampath and Faizal feel this went out of hand; they fight with Joymon and apologise to Kochukunju for the disturbance.
+Sambath and Faizal feel this went out of hand; they fight with Joymon and apologise to Kochukunju for the disturbance.
 Kochukunju recognises Ratheesh as a big actor in one of the serials he watches; soon the guests from both events start to commingle with each other and start to understand each other.
 Faizal treats Jesna; Joymon and Monichan start to bond on no one understanding them.
-When Ittichan's will is read, they are surprised to hear that some property has been left to Sampath's grandmother.
+When Ittichan's will is read, they are surprised to hear that some property has been left to Sambath's grandmother.
 They rush to clarify things and find her dead in her bed.

 They discover an old photograph of Ittichan and faded letters in the grandmother's possession and discover that the two were star-crossed lovers in the early 1970s.
 Due to their different faiths, they were not able to marry each other but nevertheless continued to love each other from afar.
 Ittichan fondly called her Jan-E-Man (Darling in Urdu).
-Monichan and Sampath get into a fight along with their friends after Monichan's friend Chacko hits Sampath and in retaliation Sajith accidentally hits Kochukunju.
+Monichan and Sambath get into a fight along with their friends after Monichan's friend Chacko hits Sambath and in retaliation Sajith accidentally hits Kochukunju.
 During this, Ittichan's younger daughter Jesna goes into labour and Faizal as well as the women in both the houses work together to deliver the baby.
 She finally gives birth to a healthy baby girl and everyone is overjoyed when Monichan names her Jan-E-Man and Joymon wishing her happy birthday.
-The movie ends showing Ittichan and Sampath's grandmother being buried in adjacent graves surrounded by their family and friends.
+The movie ends showing Ittichan and Sambath's grandmother being buried in adjacent graves surrounded by their family and friends.